-Parents should not contact a faculty member at home.
+Parents should not contact faculty members at home.
 Faculty members are not obligated to answer parents' emails during after-school hours.

-Please do not hesitate to call the office for an appointment to meet with the PYP Coordinator, the Principal, or the Counseling Psychologists to discuss any concerns, ideas, or suggestions you wish to share with us.
+Parents can call the Primary office to arrange an appointment with the PYP Coordinator, the Principal, or the Counseling Psychologists to discuss any concerns or questions they have.